 3) The 10-year yield doesn't fall or rise by as much as the Fed Funds rate.
 In other words, you probably don't have to fear a large interest rate reset if your ARM mortgage expires.
 In fact, anybody taking an ARM mortgage over the past 30 years has seen their interest rates fall.
 Owning a 30-year fixed mortgage is a more expensive route.

 4) The S&P 500 has generally moved up and to the right since its beginning.
 The steepening ascent corresponds to the drop in both interest rates since the 1980s.
 The S&P 500 can be a representation of housing prices across the country.

 5) The current difference (spread) between the Fed Funds rate and the 10-year yield has been over 2% for the past seven years, which provides a significant buffer for the Fed to raise Fed Funds while the 10 Year Treasury yield can still stay the same.

 Take a look at what happened between 2004 and 2010.
 The spread between the 10-year yield and Fed Funds rate was around 2%, just like it is now.
 The Fed then raised the Fed Funds rate to 5% from 1.5% until they burst the housing bubble that they helped create!
 The Fed Funds rate and the 10-year yield reached parity at 5%, instead of the 10-year yield maintaining its 2% spread and rising to 7%.

-IMPORTANT POINT: the Fed can raise the Fed Funds rate, and the 10-year yield may not even budge higher given the spread is already 2%+ (~2.3% – 0.15%).
-In other words, mortgage rates might not move up much at all after the Fed finishes raising rates over the next three years.
+The Fed can raise the Fed Funds rate, and the 10-year yield may not even budge higher given the spread is about 1%.

 Below is a closeup chart of the S&P 500, the Fed Funds rate, and the 10-year bond yield.